UDOOboard/Gear-Docs/docs/03_Hardware_References/09_Power_Sources.md

 ## USB Type-C

-In **Power Delivery Source Mode** (in output from the Bolt to a USB device) the output is **5V 3A** *max* per port with an overall budget of **4A**, ie if a device connected to one port is consuming 3A, the other port has maximum 1 other Ampere to be given in output.
+In **Power Delivery Source Mode** (in output from the Gear to a USB device) the output is **5V 3A** *max* per port with an overall budget of **4A**, ie if a device connected to one port is consuming 3A, the other port has maximum 1 other Ampere to be given in output.

 ## USB 3.0 Type A